fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 The maximum size of a single SMS message determines the accounting for SMS messages.
 The size of a single SMS message segment is 140 bytes or 160 GSM 7-bit-encoded, standard text characters.

-When a sent SMS message exceeds the character limit, it's split into multiple segments.
+When a sent SMS message exceeds the character limit, the message splits into multiple segments.
 These segments are sent individually and reassembled by the recipient's device to form the complete message.
 Each message segment accounts for one Teams SMS message.

 For example, if a Teams user sends a message that is 240 characters, requiring two message segments, the usage indicates a cost equivalent to two SMS messages in your billing.